BAAI-DCAI/SpatialBot/README.md

 [//]: # (    </a>)

-This is the official repo for "SpatialBot: Precise Spatial Understanding with Vision Language Models".
+This is the official repo for ICRA 2025 paper: "SpatialBot: Precise Spatial Understanding with Vision Language Models".

 SJTU, Stanford, BAAI, PKU, Oxford, SEU